Need Computer Help? Got Questions?

 Server Hostname Port SSL Authentication

-Incoming POP3 ms10.mynex.net 995 SSL/TLS Normal Password
+Incoming mail server mail.mynex.net 993 SSL/TLS Normal Password

-Outgoing SMTP ms10.mynex.net 587 None Normal Password
+Outgoing mail server mail.mynex.net 587 TLS Normal Password

 Username Your email address